A Look at the Studies of the Risks of Bariatric Surgery

 These studies confirm other reports that surgeons who perform a significant number of cases at hospital centers with a dedicated staff and appropriate numbers of surgical procedures have noted much lower risks of deaths and complications.
 We recommend that patients who undergo obesity surgery have their operation at an ASBS Center of Excellence, which mandates these centers to perform more than 125 cases a year with surgeons who perform more than 50 cases a year and have processes and facilities designed to optimize the care of the bariatric patient.
 (To learn more about the Centers of Excellence program, see page 14.)
 Outcomes of these Centers will be collected on an annual basis and the Center will have to be re-designated one to three years after the initial approval.

-There is no other effective treatment for severely obese patients.
+There is no other effective treatment for patients with severe obesity.
 Bariatric surgery performed in an approved high volume Center of Excellence can provide profound improvements in obesity co-morbidities and quality of life, at a reasonable cost and with a very low risk of death and complications.

 About the Author: